 5. The advice of any outside advisors relied upon, which should be accompanied by a detailed statement of the advisor’s (i) qualifications and relevant experience; and (ii) potential conflicts of interest.

 During the course of its work, the EPDP Team recognized some of the issues under discussion required the expertise of legal counsel.
-A sub-group of the EPDP Team, the Legal Committee, worked together to identify the preferred qualifications and experience the Team was seeking.
+A sub-group of the EPDP Team, the EPDP Legal Committee, worked together to identify the preferred qualifications and experience the Team was seeking.
 ICANN Org, in following its standard procedure which includes a conflict of interest assessment, identified Ruth Boardman of Bird & Bird as the outside legal counselor dedicated to this effort.
 Ruth Boardman jointly heads the International Privacy and Data Protection Group of Bird & Bird.

 The full legal memos are available for review, but the topics which received further guidance from legal counsel have been provided below: